-PepsiCo says it plans to use Security Matters’ invisible marker system in waste sorting to track closed loop recycling and verify sustainability claims.
+PepsiCo says it plans to trial Security Matters’ invisible marker system in waste sorting to track closed loop recycling and verify sustainability claims.

 The announcement is part of PEP’s initiative to collaborate with six start-ups to promote sustainability in its European supply chain.

 “At PepsiCo, we believe in the value of harnessing a digital future to accelerate positive change for our people and planet.
 We recognise that we have a responsibility to use our resources efficiently and reduce our overall emissions, but we can’t do it alone.
 By embracing smart collaborations through PepsiCo Labs, we can unlock breakthrough solutions, and play our part in scaling technology innovations.
 It’s part of our commitment to solving sustainability challenges across our supply chain, and progressing PepsiCo Positive,” Katharina Stenholm, Chief Sustainability Officer at PepsiCo Europe, said.

 Haggai Alon, CEO of SMX, said: “SMX is honoured to have been chosen to work with PepsiCo Labs to enable them to identify, track, sort packaging waste.
 We look forward to continuing our successful relationship and enabling PepsiCo Labs to enhance their packaging waste recycling to become more innovative, sustainable and tangible through SMX’s breakthrough technology to ‘mark’ the plastic at virgin stage as well as at recycling and sorting facilities – enhancing the sorting capability, resulting in higher rates of plastic recycling content.”